 Manned ground vehicles

-Solectrac LLC in California, USA, builds the tractor.
+Solectrac LLC in California, USA, built the tractor.

 Unmanned ground vehicles (UGV)